-We have delved into the worlds of VR in filmmaking and VR within the sports industry – now it’s time to take a look at how virtual reality is used within education and how it could actually benefit teaching and learning throughout schools in the UK.
+We have delved into the worlds of VR in filmmaking and VR within the sports industry – now it’s time to take a look at virtual reality in education and how VR practices could actually benefit teaching and learning throughout schools in the UK.

-You might be experienced with VR and this rapidly growing technology, but for many in the education industry, they are only just being introduced to VR and its many benefits.
+You might be experienced with VR and this rapidly growing technology, but many teaching staff are only just being introduced to the concept of VR in education.
 Simply put, VR (not to be confused with AR) allows users to experience a real-life scenario at the hands of a VR device.
 This virtual experience proves very real for many, which is why it’s becoming so effective within the education industry.

 68% of teachers have expressed an interest in VR in the classroom to improve education for their students.
-However, few schools in the UK are utilising the technology just yet.
-Some universities have been lucky enough to incorporate VR into their curriculum, as have Sevenoaks School (an independent school in Kent).
+However, only a few schools in the UK are utilising the technology.
+As well as this, only some universities have been lucky enough to incorporate VR into their curriculum, as have Sevenoaks School (an independent school in Kent).

-VR in lessons at school can allow children to experience a subject and really get involved, rather than simply learning about it.
+Using virtual reality in education can allow children to experience a subject and really get involved with it, rather than simply learning about it.
 Studies have shown that many students learn better by physical involvement (kinesthetic learning) rather than by verbal instruction and writing.
 Sevenoaks School have even noticed an increased desire to learn at the hands of VR, with students showing a keen interest to get involved.

-At the moment, there are a number of virtual reality education apps out there.
+At the moment, there are several VR educational apps out there.
 Some of the most popular choices include Discovery VR (from the Discovery Channel) and Unimersiv – an app that allows students to explore historical places, the human body and outer space.
 However, VR in education is still very much in its early stages.

-What are the advantages of virtual reality for teaching and learning?
+What are the advantages of virtual reality in education?

-All students learn at a different pace despite attempts to group similar students together in sets.
-As VR headsets are independent to each student, courses and apps can be tailored specifically to their needs within the class.
+Students learn at different paces and VR for education acknowledges this.
+VR headsets themselves are independent to each student, and courses and apps can be tailored specifically to their needs within the class.
 This could be beneficial for all students, including those with learning difficulties, by allowing them to learn at their own pace.

-VR could be a cheaper and safer option
+VR in Education could be the easiest and safest option

 The cost of class trips can be expensive – especially if the children are learning about Ancient Rome (flights to the Italian capital don’t come cheap).
-Virtual trips could have the same benefits without the added cost.
+Virtual trips could have many of the same benefits, without the added cost.
 VR is also a safe environment for children to learn and teachers don’t have to worry about the safety of the children on the trip.

 Kids can’t always bond and integrate within the classroom, particularly when listening to the teacher or reading educational material.
-In some classes, quiet time and independent learning is even encouraged.
-However, VR is a great way of getting everyone in the classroom active and involved, creating a bond between students.
+So, when it comes to the advantages of virtual reality in education, the fact that it can boost social integration is definitely a plus.
+For example, VR educational apps are a great way of getting everyone in the classroom active and involved, creating a bond between students.